-In 2021, the California Office of Traffic Safety (OTS) reported 3,097 hit and run incidents in Los Angeles and 1,251 in Orange County that resulted serious injuries or fatalities.
+In 2023, the California Office of Traffic Safety (OTS) reported 7,398 hit and run incidents in Los Angeles County and 1,286 in Orange County that resulted in serious injuries or fatalities.
+If you were injured in a hit and run accident, specifically in Los Angeles, see our detailed guide: Hit and Run Accident in Los Angeles.

 Given the high number of hit and run incidents causing serious injuries in our communities, you might be wondering how to seek justice if you’ve been injured in one.
 Even if the driver responsible for your injuries remains unknown, there are still options available to pursue compensation.